TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/55 - 2 Timothy/2 Timothy 3/2 Timothy 3.5.md

 ---

-holding a form of godliness, but having denied the power thereof: from these also turn away.
+holding a form of godliness, but having denied its power.
+Turn away from these, also.